jupyter4edu/jupyter-edu-book/CONTRIBUTING.md

 ### Your First Content Contribution

 Are you ready to make your first content contribution?
 Great.
-You will edit the content using one of the methods below: From the book; From the GitHub user interface; or Local development.
+You will edit the content using one of the methods below:

+- From the book
+- From the GitHub user interface
+- Local development

 After making and commiting content changes, you will submit a [pull request](#pull-requests).